 Ms. Alicia Greey

-This is Alicia Greey’s second year teaching at Our Lady of Mount Carmel.
-Ms. Greey hopes to further the work she began last year of opening the door to beauty through the study of classical and sacred music.
+This is Alicia Greey’s third year teaching at Our Lady of Mount Carmel.
+Ms. Greey hopes to further the work she began the last two years of opening the door to beauty through the study of classical and sacred music.
 The composer Robert Schumann has been one of Ms.Greey’s greatest influences as an artist, scholar and teacher.
 Her favorite quote attributed to Schumann is, "To send light into the darkness of men's hearts - such is the duty of the artist.”
 She feels this certainly applies to children when given the opportunity and skills to express joy through music and art.

 Ms. Greey began studying classical piano at the age of four, and was involved in many church choirs throughout her childhood.
 In high school, she performed twice in Carnegie Hall, Weil Recital Hall, as a winner of the Crescendo Competition for pianists.
 Following her classical education, Ms. Greey attended Mason Gross School of the Arts, at Rutgers University.
 She received her Bachelor of Arts degree in Music Education with a vocal concentration.
 These experiences of classical music and the traditions of sacred music in the church helped shape her desire to both teach and compose.
 Ms. Greey recently released her first album titled With God; a work of eleven original songs that blend her classical, sacred and contemporary worship styles.
 In addition to teaching at OLMC and recording, Ms. Greey is a private instructor for piano, voice, guitar and composition at RMC Studios in Garwood, NJ.
 She is also a board member for a non-profit organization called IMPACT – International Musicians Performing Arts Cultural Troupe.
 Ms. Greey enjoys painting and sketching, hiking, and visiting the many gardens and vineyards in this area of New Jersey.